Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - Every weekend is a 2x EXP weekend, all days on Saturdays and Sundays EST time.
 - On weekdays, there are 3 daily `KMQ Power Hours` lasting two hours each for 2x EXP, at random points in the day.
 - Winning a game in teams mode earns your team 1.1x EXP.
+- Using a hint reduces EXP by 0.5x
 - All EXP bonuses stack on one another.

 ## Requirements